MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 | mounds   | 10.0 | 0.5 |
 | cool water | 50.0 | 2.0 |

 Table: chosen parameters to generate results in Figure @fig:atoll.
-We used a cementation time of $100 \unit{yr}$ and a disintegration rate of $50 \unit{m/Myr}$. {#tbl:transport-coefficients}
+We used a lithification time of $100 \unit{yr}$ and a disintegration rate of $50 \unit{m/Myr}$. {#tbl:transport-coefficients}

 # Conclusions

 CarboKitten is a new Open Source stratigraphic forward model dedicated for carbonate depositional environments and modeling of timescales between centuries and millions of years.
 It integrates previous, well-tested approaches used by the community, i.e. the production model by @Bosscher1992 and the generation of spatial heterogeneity proposed by @Burgess2013 with a new approach to sediment transport, based on the concept of the *active layer* by @Paola1992.
 The software allows modeling and visualization accessible to laptop users, including attractive plotting functions for common use-cases in stratigraphy and sedimentology, such as Wheeler diagrams, age-depth models and stratigraphic columns.
 CarboKitten uses heuristics to approximate the dynamics of carbonate production, wave transport and biologically driven spatial heterogeneity.
 The algorithms do not replicate the physical and biological processes behind these phenomena, but allow obtaining results imitating them at timescales at which they cannot be observed directly.

 At this stage, CarboKitten's primary value lies not in a realistic replication of empirical stratigraphic architectures, but in its utility for testing hypotheses on the formation of the carbonate geological record and on our own understanding on its governing processes.
 Further work is needed to allow more detailed reconstructions of known geological situations.
 Among future refinements are empirical validation of transport and production values or storing the history of sediment transport to track autochthonous and allochthonous sediment.

 CarboKitten offers a powerful tool to ground-truth concepts of how time is represented in the physical rock record [e.g., @burgess_nature_2008;@burgess_big_2019;@sultana_how_2022] and constrain the limits of reconstruction of processes such as evolution [@holland_models_1999;@hannisdal_phenotypic_2006;@hohmann_identification_2024], climate change, or other aspects of the changing Earth's environment [e.g., @kemp_investigating_2016;@kemp_metre-scale_2019;@myrow_chemostratigraphic_2000;@geyman_how_2021; @husinec_orbital_2023;@curtis_natural_2025].
 We hope the accessibility and reproducibility of CarboKitten simulations will encourage wider use of stratigraphic forward models towards a hypothetico-deductive research in stratigraphy.